Allan-Data-science/emotion_classifier_repo/README.md

 # emotion_classifier_repo
 # Tweet Emotion Classification Project

-This project is a submission for the [Name of your Course/Competition - e.g., AI/ML Analytics IE Kaggle Competition] on emotion classification of tweets.
+This project is a submission for the on emotion classification of tweets.
 It includes a pip-installable Python package with a command-line interface (CLI) tool to predict the primary emotion expressed in a given text.

 ## Features